OCVA Responds to Workforce Needs

 “The survey reinforced that the majority of organizations are willing and able to pay for workforce education but they need the trainings to meet their specific needs,” says Miles Phillips, associate professor, Tourism & Business Development – OSU Extension Service.
+One of the best things to do when starting a business is contact a web design agency to consult on branding, online presence and social media.
+This makes sure that your business starts off on the right foot.
 “We see the need for customized programs based on business size, type of operation and season.
 Working with OCVA, ORLA, Travel Oregon and other partners, OSU Extension is excited to help respond to industry expressed needs and desires for training and research when it comes to developing and retaining the workforce on the Coast.”

 Survey respondents expressed a need for training programs focused on housekeeping, staff management/human resource Issues, and marketing.
 In response, a more thorough hospitality training will be offered through OSU Extension to provide tourism employees with six different skills-based certifications such as Guest Room Attendant, Front Desk Agent, Alcohol Server License and Oregon Food Handlers Permit.

 For those who identified marketing as a program interest, the desired training topics included social media and online reputation management, with Facebook as the most desired training topic.
 In response, OSU Extension and the Small Business Development Center are offering a social media training in Coos Bay on Jan.
 24, 2019.